ASaintG/ASaintG/README.md

 ## About Me :
 - 👨‍💻 I am a full-stack web developer with experience in both frontend and backend development.
-My main focus is on creating robust and attractive web applications that provide an excellent user experience.
-Some of the technologies I use include React, Vue.js, Node.js with Express, and PHP.
+- My main focus is on creating robust and attractive web applications that provide an excellent user experience.
+- Some of the technologies I use include React, Vue.js, Node.js with Express,PHP and .NET.

 - In addition to my technical skills, I stand out for my ability to collaborate and work effectively in multidisciplinary teams.
-I adapt easily to changes in project requirements, emerging technologies, and new methodologies.
-I am proactive and always seeking opportunities to improve my skills and knowledge through continuous study.
+- I adapt easily to changes in project requirements, emerging technologies, and new methodologies.
+- I am proactive and always seeking opportunities to improve my skills and knowledge through continuous study.

 <br>